matthewkling/vortex/README.md

 To reproduce this project, first, visit the forest fire directory under raw data and follow instructions in the readme to download, prepare, and clean fire data.
 This will take roughly 6-8 hours.
 After this step completes, please run the make file in the main directory with the following script from a BASH or UNIX shell: 'make'

-Note: You may need to install some dependencies and the following R libraries in order to execute the make command: rio, raster, data.table, viridis, dplyr, tidyr, stringr, rgeos, rgdal, broom, maptools, ggplot2
+Note: You may need to install some dependencies and the following R libraries in order to execute the make command: rio, raster, data.table, viridis, dplyr, tidyr, stringr, rgeos, rgdal, broom, maptools, ggplot2, xlsx.